matveynator/chicha-isotope-map/README.md

 - `pgx` is PostgreSQL with defaults `localhost:5432`, user `postgres`, empty password, and DB name `chicha` — the wizard builds the URI for you.
 - `duckdb` only appears if the binary was built with DuckDB enabled.

-You can type `restart` at the review step to redo answers with your previous choices prefilled, or `cancel` to pause and rerun later.
+At the review step press `1-4` to change a single field, hit `Enter` to write the service, type `restart` to redo everything with remembered defaults, or `cancel` to rerun later.
+More examples live in `docs/SETUP_WIZARD.md`.

 ---